owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 * `P`{.specstrom} is true in the first and second state
 * `Q`{.specstrom} is true only in the second state

-It would be visualized as follows:
+The formulae and trace would be visualized as follows:

 ```specstrom
 P   ●───●───○───○───○
 Q   ○───●───○───○───○
 ```

+Note that in these diagrams, we assume that the last state repeats forever.

 ### Next